BlaqueDevs/se-assignment-day-5-technical-writing-and-review-gabmwendwa/README.md

   - "Simplifies user authentication."
 - ***Prioritize Essential Features:*** Select the most critical features that differentiate your product and provide the most value.
 Avoid overwhelming the audience with a long list.
 ### 3. Employ Concise Language and Bullet Points:
-- ***Avoid Jargon: Use plain language that is easily understood by your target audience.
+- ***Avoid Jargon:*** Use plain language that is easily understood by your target audience.
-- ***Use Bullet Points: Present key features in a bulleted list for easy scanning and comprehension.
+- ***Use Bullet Points***: Present key features in a bulleted list for easy scanning and comprehension.
-- ***Keep Sentences Short: Use short, direct sentences to convey information efficiently.
+- ***Keep Sentences Short:*** Use short, direct sentences to convey information efficiently.

 ### 4. Use Visual Aids (If Applicable):
-- ***Screenshots or Diagrams: Visuals can quickly convey the look and feel of a product and highlight its key features.
+- ***Screenshots or Diagrams:*** Visuals can quickly convey the look and feel of a product and highlight its key features.
-- ***Short Videos or GIFs: Demonstrations can be more effective than text in explaining complex functionalities.
+- ***Short Videos or GIFs:*** Demonstrations can be more effective than text in explaining complex functionalities.

 ### 5. Follow the "Rule of Three" (Optional):
-    If possible, try to condense the key features into three main points.
+- If possible, try to condense the key features into three main points.
 This can make the information more memorable.
 ### Example:
 "***Product Name:*** CloudSync
 ***Purpose:*** CloudSync is a secure cloud-based file storage and synchronization service designed to ensure your data is always accessible and protected.